APPLIED COGNITION AND SAFETY LAB

 Source: U.S. Census Bureau, 1960 to 2000, Decennial Censuses; 2010 American Community Survey; 2020 to 2060, 2017 National Population Projections.

-Age-related declines in attentional and cognitive functions may impact everyday and workplace task performance and increase health and safety risks at work.
-Our research aims to investigate how attentional and cognitive functions change with increasing age and understand the impacts of cognitive aging on public and workplace safety.
+Age-related declines in attentional and cognitive functions may impair everyday and workplace task performance and increase health and safety risks among older adults.
+Our research aims to understand how attentional and cognitive functions change with increasing age and its impacts on public and workplace safety and to develop cognitive and skill training tools using rapidly advancing technologies, such as virtual reality (VR).

 C U R R E N T P R O J E C T H I G H L I G H T S